pbellon/feed/README.md

 # you need pnpm installed, check `2.
 Install pnpm` if you don't have it
-pnpm install # install all deps pnpm build # run an initial build, necessary for the apps/api nodejs app pnpm db:init # initialize the DB with some data pnpm dev # or `pnpm start` to start in "production" mode
+pnpm install # install all deps pnpm build # run an initial build, necessary for the apps/api nodejs app pnpm init-db # initialize the DB with some data pnpm dev # or `pnpm start` to start in "production" mode
 ```